 Note: It is our priority to make sure the well-being of our guests and our staff is safeguarded.
 Given the changing public health situation with COVID-19, we will follow the current guidance from the State of Vermont and the CDC as to the size of groups we may accommodate onsite.
 We anticipate offering an array of these programs as virtual experiences.
 Please contact us at 802-457-2355 to see which programs could be offered to your group.

 Billings Farm & Museum is an operating dairy farm and a museum of Vermont’s rural culture.
-The programs are 40-60 minutes in length and include playing historic games and a make-it-and-take-it craft or a make-it-and-eat-it snack!
+All programs include playing historic games and a make-it-and-take-it craft or make-it-and-eat-it snack!

-Lunch: Bring your own picnic.
+Lunch: Bring your picnic!
 The dairy bar sells ice cream, drinks, and snacks.

 Greet a Goat

 Meet one of our adventurous goats and learn about the role they play on a farm.
 Paint a goat stencil as a souvenir.

 Making Ice Cream